armory/documentation/_spinnaker/pacrd.md

 ```

-When you're ready, apply the `pacrd` manifest to your cluster:
+When you are ready, apply the `pacrd` manifest to your cluster:

 ```sh
 # If using `kubectl` >= 1.14